 Whether or not you have most, or part, of your tuition covered, expenses and bills still have the tendency to pile up.
-However, if you are a medical student with little or no income there are specific deductions and options available to you.
+However, if you are a medical student there are specific deductions and options available to you.

 “Like what?”
 We knew you’d ask!

-While you may not need to file an income tax return, it still may be worth doing.
+While you may not have the income to report on an income tax return, it is still worth doing.
 You may qualify for a GST/HST credit, a quarterly payment for those with low or modest incomes, and more.
-You’ll also be able to carry forward certain other tax credits into future years and use them to reduce your taxable income then.
+You’ll also be able to carry forward certain other tax credits and use them to reduce your taxable income in future years.

-Here are some tax deductions and credits you might have that would reduce the amount of tax you pay, either now or in future:
+Here are some tax deductions and credits that would reduce the amount of tax you pay, either now or in future:

 Apart from tuition fees themselves, you may also be able to claim fees paid for: